nevinera/nevinera.github.com/source/posts/2025-07-10--on-memoization.html.md

 ### That's just like procedural code, with extra steps!

 Well yeah, kind of.
-You _could_ write this as a process that just calculates each of those things and sticks it in a variable, doing so in the correct order.
+You _could_ write this as a process that just calculates each of those things and sticks it in a variable, doing so in the correct order - a lot of convenience scripts are initially written that way.
 That code would be similarly easy to read actually, just hard to modify.
 And honestly, you should do that if it helps: write out the procedural approach (with good variable names), then turn variable-setting into lazy methods and control structures into classes - that will usually construct a fairly reasonable result.

-A fresh baguette is just flour, yeast, water, and salt with a few extra steps!
+A rotisserie chicken is just an egg with extra steps.

 I want to reassure you though that this is not just a theory.
-I've been writing the vast bulk of my code this way for six years or so, and I've had no regrets, nor heard any (aside from confused complaints about the number of memoizations) from the inheritors of the huge swathes of code I've produced this way, only occasional thanks.
+I've been writing the vast bulk of my code in this style for six years or so, and I've had no regrets, nor heard any (aside from occasional complaints about the number of memoizations) from the inheritors of the huge tracts of code I've produced this way, only occasional thanks.
 You don't need to dive as hard into this as I have, but please try the style out when you get a chance!